Death of Ellen Greenberg: Incident

-According to the investigation report, Greenberg's body was discovered by her fiancé, Samuel Goldberg, who returned from a gym to find their apartment door secured with a swing latch, and knocked it down after unsuccessfully trying to reach her.
-Goldberg subsequently called 911 stating that Greenberg "stabbed herself" and "fell on a knife".
+According to the investigation report, her fiancé, Samuel Goldberg, returned from a gym in their building to find their apartment door secured from the inside with a swing-bar latch.
+After unsuccessfully trying to reach Greenberg, Goldberg broke through the locked latch mechanism to gain entry into their apartment.
+Upon entering, he discovered Greenberg's dead body on the kitchen floor, with a 10 in knife embedded in her chest.
+Goldberg called 911 at 6:33 p.m., stating to the dispatcher that Greenberg had "stabbed herself" and "fell on a knife".